Join Our Team

 David works with Urban Matters as a Social Venture Analyst.
 David brings practical experience from his previous position at a strategy consultancy in Vancouver with the knowledge and interests developed studying Political Science and Philosophy at UBC and Finance at BCIT.
 David supports the Urban Matters team in a variety of ways, with a focus on research and analysis.

 David is based in Richmond BC.

-Our collaborators are the leaders of social ventures that we have successfully incubated.
-Although they no longer work directly with us, they remain close to our team.
+Our collaborators are the leaders of social ventures that we have successfully incubated or are currently incubating.
+Although they may no longer work directly with us, they remain close to our team.
 We would be happy to connect you with our collaborators if you require advice in their respective areas of focus.
 Get in touch with us here.

 Danielle is the Executive Director of Kanuu Indigenous Innovation Society.She also currently serves on the Board of Directors of the Vancouver Native Housing Society.
 Prior to these positions, Danielle ran the Ch’nook Indigenous Business Education program at the Sauder School of Business at the University of British Columbia where she taught, coached andinspired Indigenous leaders and entrepreneurs from across Canada.

 Danielle is a business educator, advisor, and social enterprise practitioner, and holds an MBA from Royal Roads University.
 Originally from Winnipeg, MB, Danielle is Metis and is a passionate advocate for social enterprise and innovation in Indigenous communities.